syeef/syeefkarim-2016-v0/_posts/2013-09-04-5-days-to-deploy-week-1.md

 touch \_config.yml

 I've also read an article and played with an example of how someone else has created the parallax effect.
 I have decided to try to write the javascript by scratch as I find the examples don't really handle background images with different heights really well.
 Hopefully this decision won't comeback to bite me in the ass!

+**Day 3: Friday**
+C'mon it's a Friday, I'm surprised I managed to get anything done today to be honest!
+Nevertheless I did play around with some Javascript and I'm close to getting the effect that I'm after.
+I've realised that there are literally countless numbers of ways of doing this effect, so although it may not be the best method, at least I can say I tried!
+Hopefully tomorrow after work I'll be able to play around a bit more! :)